 Kannamesai Festival Explained

 Kannamesai Festival, sometimes called Ōmatsuri[1] is one of the most important festivals of Ise Jingu.
-It is also celebrated at all Shinto shrines according to regulations by the Association of Shinto Shrines.[2]
-Held in October each year, this ritual makes offerings of the first harvest of crops for the season to Amaterasu.
-An imperial envoy carries the offering of rice harvested by the Emperor himself to Ise, as well as five-coloured silk cloth and other materials, called heihaku.[3]
+Held October 15-17 each year, this ritual makes offerings of the first harvest of crops for the season to Amaterasu.[2]
+An imperial envoy carries the offering of rice harvested by the Emperor himself to Ise, as well as five-coloured silk cloths and other materials, called .[3]

 Overview

-Kannamesai is one of the three main festivals of the year.
+Kannamesai is one of the three seasonal festivals held throughout year.

-The festival happens before Niinamesai at the imperial palace.
-It follows the lunar calendar, taking place in the ninth month.
-An imperial envoy offers silk and other gifts.
+The festival is held before the Niinamesai at the Imperial Palace and follows the lunar calendar, taking place in the ninth lunar month and includes an imperial envoy carrying offerings of silk and other gifts.

 Rituals and Ceremonies